Step Back in Time With Us

 The history of Washington County is as rich and varied as its people.

 Our history starts with fur trading posts, Native tribes, and Lewis & Clark, who held their first meeting with the Otoe here.
 Fifteen years later Fort Atkinson was established, the first military presence west of the Missouri River.
-Home to the 6th Infantry and housing over 20% of the United States Army, this outpost on “earth’s remotest bounds” became the site of the first school, library, hospital and large-scale agricultural operation.
+Home to the 6th Infantry and housing over 20% of the United States Army, this outpost on “earth’s remotest bounds” became the site of the first school, library, hospital and large-scale agricultural operation in what would later become the state of Nebraska.
 Fort Atkinson projected the might of the military into the growing fur trade and kept the peace with local tribes.
 Within a few years, Brigham Young established a farming operation here called “Summer Quarters” to feed the influx of Mormon emigrants, using the bricks and land once used by the frontier army.
 The door to western settlement flew open and within a few years, towns such as De Soto, Rockport, Cuming City and Fort Calhoun were being platted and families were establishing homes and businesses.

 These early settlers and pioneers built on what was before them, just as we have built on what they did.
 The Washington County Historical Association was established to preserve the history of these early pioneers and to honor their memories.